Rumble in the Jungle (DJ Maphorisa, Kabza De Small and Tresor album): Critical reception

+Year-end lists

 Release and promotion

 In May 2021, the trio unveiled a mural for Rumble In The Jungle in celebration of Africa Month.
 The mural was painted by Dbongz and is located in Maboneng, Johannesburg.
 TRESOR explaining about the mural:

 This particular album is special for me because it represents a bold statement of pride in the diversity of our culture as Africans, embracing the rich musical landscape of our home.
 We went back to the source and tapped into sounds from all over the continent for this album.

 Singles

 On 11 December 2020, the trio released the album's second single, "Funu".
 The single topped the charts and peaked #1 on Good Hope FM's Top 10 SA House Chart after a month of its release.
 The music video for the song was later released on 1 February 2021 and was directed by Kyle White.
 Explaining the music video:

 "Funu" is an exuberant and colourful celebration of African dance and culture that follows a group of friends gathered in an ornate Johannesburg mansion.
 The juxtaposition of the mansion's colonial stylings with the cast's vibrant wardrobe and lively choreography, feeds off the uplifting, dance-rooted nature of "Funu".

 They released the single "Folasade" in March 2021.
 Folasade is a name of Yoruba origin, which means "honored with a crown" when loosely translated".
 The music video was released on 26 March 2021.
 The music video's visuals were directed by Nkululeko Lebambo and Tresor Riziki and were shot in a dim-light studio brightened by the use of fluorescent lights.

 TRESOR revealed that the first song "Stimela" on the album was hugely influenced by the late legendary Hugh Masekela.
 Explaining the jazz icon was more than just an inspiration to him but a dear friend to whom he was very close:

 Stimela is a beautiful storyteller-type of song which was inspired mainly by Bra Hugh.
 I was very close to him.
 He'd always tell me stories about mineworkers going back home only to find their families scattered, maybe their wives married to someone else.
 It's a beautiful, sad love story.
 This song is not a remake of the original version, it's a whole new song that's inspired by mineworkers and their love story.
 Me and Bra Hugh used to spend a lot of time together, he was my friend.